kylecorry31/kylecorry31.github.io/src/recipes/pastelon.md

 ## Directions
 1. Saute onions and peppers in oil
-2. Add impossible burger meat and seasonings
+2. Add ground meat and seasonings
 3. Add chopped cilantro and tomatoes and saute until everything is cooked, then remove from heat
 4. Slice plantains lengthwise into 4 strips each
 5. Fry plantains in oil until golden brown